raik-casimiro/raik-casimiro/README.md

 - 👋 Hi, I’m @raik-casimiro
 - 👀 I’m interested in ...
 Learning new languages
 - 🌱 I’m currently learning ...
-Elixir/PHP
+Laravel
 - 💞️ I’m looking to collaborate on ...
 Big/small web projects
 - 📫 How to reach me ... raikyuri@gmail.com